Questions? Call: +977-9851166779

 Bhaktapur Sightseeing.

 At.
 09:00 AM: Have your breakfast at the hotel.
-After breakfast, you will visit the Bhaktapur Durbar Square, Doleshwor Mahadev and Kailashnath (Tallest Mahadev Statue).
-Once your sightseeing is over we will drop you back to your hotel.
+After breakfast, you will visit the Bhaktapur Durbar Square for sightseeing, which is at a distance of 16km from Kathmandu and takes around 45 minutes to reach.

 DAY 4